 - We have started a weekend meal planning/prep.
 I’m NOT a morning person and have to get 3 school aged kiddo’s out the door by 7:30!
 We use the muffin tin to make single serve omelets, muffins made with protein powder, freeze pancakes that can fit in the toaster etc. We try to keep yogurt and granola around- but I’ve got an 11yo who is too “cool” to eat anything but frozen waffles for breakfast…

 - I have 2 crock-pots.
 One is often used for dinner and the other is for overnight oatmeal.
 I also take advantage of “free” time to make freezer meals, both for dinners and breakfasts (sandwiches, burritos).
 It is a great activity to do with kids as it is a bonding time, a teaching time, and it gets something done that needs to be done.

 - More crockpots, I have had all of mine going at once before (breakfast started the night before and lunch/dinner started in two crockpots before I left for work).

 - I loved this one: “When my kids were little I was trying to get them ready for daycare and myself ready for work. cooking was not going to happen when they were awake!
 I ended up getting up and extra 15-30 minutes early, cooking something simple (eggs, toast, sliced fruit, oatmeal) and THEN waking them up.
-While they were at the table eating, I would prep for dinner and put it in the fridge to slide in the oven when I got home.
+While they were at the table eating, I would prep for dinner and put it in the fridge to slide into the oven when I got home.
 Make breakfast simple.
 When the kids get older and can brush their own teeth and get themselves dressed THEN you get to be the Pinterest mom.
 Until then, you’re just surviving.”

 - When I was working outside the home, I used to put my crock pot dinner together the night before, after the kids went to bed and stick it in the fridge until morning.
 Simple, easy, and I wouldn’t forget an ingredient in the morning rush.